Insights from research by Hugh Magill, Former Vice Chairman at Northern Trust.

 Family Structures Have Become More Complex1

-More Complex Families Are Less Likely To Have A Plan2
+More Complex Families Are Less Likely To Have A Plan

 Do not delay creating or updating your estate plan due to remarriage, divorce or other complex family circumstances.
 While making decisions about wealth transfer might be more difficult for you, an insufficient plan can lead to wasted resources, broken relationships and other unintended consequences.

 Look for estate planning advisors who have served families like yours.
 Conventional planning favors traditional family structures and equal wealth bequests.
-Your plan will benefit from someone sensitive to and experienced with more appropriate solutions.
+Your plan will benefit from someone sensitive to and experienced with creative solutions for contemporary families.

 If you remarry, clarify your intentions through pre- or post-nuptial agreements.
 You and your new spouse should mutually understand how you will distribute your assets to your children, your spouse’s children, mutual children or other beneficiaries.
 Additionally, agree on key decisions early, such as how to collectively use your estate and gift tax exemptions.